grbot/varcall/cram-to-fastq/README.md

 # Intro

-This nextflow pipeline converts the CRAMs to Fastq.
+This nextflow pipeline converts the CRAMs or BAMs to Fastq.
 A forward and reverse read set will be created.

 ## Sample sheet format

 Below is the sample sheet format.
 The sample sheet should be a tab delimmted text file and should be specified in `nextflow.config`.
-For the CRAM to Fastq conversion only the SampleID and BAM columns are required
+For the CRAM/BAM to Fastq conversion only the SampleID and BAM columns are required

-- BAM column should contain the flll path to the CRAM.
+- BAM column should contain the flll path to the CRAM/BAM.
 - All collumns not used in this step (Gender, FastqR1, FastqR2, gVCF) should be filled in with a "."